DotCamp/sliderberg/readme.txt

 = Use Cases =

+* **Text Slider**: Rotate quotes, taglines, or any text-based content in a minimal and elegant format.
 * **Portfolio Showcase**: Display your work or projects with smooth transitions and professional navigation
 * **Product Galleries**: Showcase product images with zoom effects and touch-friendly controls
 * **Feature Highlights**: Present key features or services with engaging transitions